 Everybody wants to be nice, today.
 The Leader should calm down.

------scrutinising the legislation, which is what we are paid to do.
+I would call it scrutinising the legislation, which is what we are paid to do.
 I ask that the Bill be withdrawn from the Order of Business.
 I hope I will have a seconder and support.
-I thank the Leas-Cathaoirleach for his time and for his even-handed management of this morning's sitting.
+I thank the Leas-Cathaoirleach for his time and for even-handed management of this morning's sitting.

 We will support that amendment to the-----